1. Can I apply for the WINTOUR master if I have not received my diploma or have not graduated yet?

 3. Which level of English language proficiency is required to apply for the WINTOUR master?
 Which certifications are accepted?

 We do expect that candidates have a good command of the English language that enables them to communicate well at an academic level.
 The level of English proficiency should be at least B2, using the Common European Framework of Reference for Languages scale.
-English skills must be documented with the qualification of a recent English test (year of obtention as specified in the application call).
-Accepted certifications: Cambridge (ESOL and Linguaskill – all competencies), IELTS (Academic type and Indicator), TOEFL (only iBT, pBT, Home Edition or Essentials; ITP is not accepted), PTE (Academic), and APTIS British Council.
+Accepted certifications: Cambridge (ESOL and Linguaskill - all competencies), IELTS (Academic type and Indicator), TOEFL (only iBT, pBT, Home Edition or Essentials; ITP is not accepted), PTE (Academic), and APTIS British Council.
+Only certificates with a 2-year validity at the time of application will be accepted.

 4. Can I still apply for WINTOUR if my language examination results in English are lower than specified in the requirements?